 They don’t necessarily know how to write the texts, or if they do so (for me) they may write some characters a bit approximately because they already know how to recite them.

 They know nothing of Laozi’s Daode jing, so central to Western images of Daoism.
-When I quote the pithy, nay gnomic, opening two lines to Li Manshan and Li Bin:
+When I quote the pithy, nay gnomic, opening two lines to Li Manshan and his son Li Bin:

 道可道非常道 The way you can follow is not the eternal way;